 Additional optional parameter to tune the Libav building and reporting process can be passed.

-slot= # some unique identifier repo=git://git.libav.org/libav.git # the source repository samples=/path/to/fate/samples workdir= # directory in which to do all the work fate_recv="ssh -T email@example.com" # command to submit report comment= # optional description # the following are optional and map to configure options arch= cpu= cross_prefix= cc= target_os= sysroot= target_exec= target_path= extra_cflags= extra_ldflags= extra_libs= extra_conf= # extra configure options not covered above #make= # name of GNU make if not 'make' makeopts= # extra options passed to 'make' #tar= # command to create a tar archive from its arguments on # stdout, defaults to 'tar c'
+slot= # some unique identifier repo=git://git.libav.org/libav.git # the source repository samples=/path/to/fate/samples workdir= # directory in which to do all the work fate_recv="ssh -T email@example.com" # command to submit report comment= # optional description build_only= # set to "yes" for a compile-only instance that skips tests # the following are optional and map to configure options arch= cpu= cross_prefix= as= cc= ld= target_os= sysroot= target_exec= target_path= target_samples= extra_cflags= extra_ldflags= extra_libs= extra_conf= # extra configure options not covered above #make= # name of GNU make if not 'make' makeopts= # extra options passed to 'make' #tar= # command to create a tar archive from its arguments on # stdout, defaults to 'tar c'